The Ring of Polyfunctions over $\mathbb Z/n\mathbb Z$: Introduction

+which is named after the Romanian mathematician Florentin Smarandache, but which has been originally introduced by Lucas in~\cite{lucas} (for prime powers) and Kempner in~\cite{kempner} (for general $n$).
+The function $s$ defined in \eqref{smarandachering} will be called {\em Smarandache function} because $n\mapsto s(\Z/n\Z)$ coincides with the usual Smarandache function $n\mapsto s(n)$ (see Theorem~\ref{smarandache} below).
+In the context of general commutative rings with unit element, this function will be studied in a forthcoming paper~\cite{artikel2}.
+We also refer to~\cite{redei}, where polyfunctions over general rings are discussed.

-The paper is organized as follows: In Section~\ref{z} we provide a unique representation of null-polynomials (Theorem~\ref{deco}) which yields a new formula for the number $\Psi(n)$ of polyfunctions over $\Z/n\Z$ (Corollary~\ref{co1} and Proposition~\ref{ppp}).
+The article is organized as follows: Section~\ref{z} establishes a unique representation theorem for null-polynomials (Theorem~\ref{deco}).
+This provides a new formula for the number $\Psi(n)$ of polyfunctions over $\Z/n\Z$ (Corollary~\ref{co1} and Proposition~\ref{ppp}).
 In Section~\ref{algebra}, we investigate algebraic properties of the ring of polyfunctions over $\Z/n\Z$.
 In particular, we identify the additive subgroup of the ring (Theorem~\ref{thth}) and the ring structure itself (Theorem~\ref{ring}).
-We also investigate the multiplicative subgroup $U_n$ of units in the ring (Proposition~\ref{units}).
+We also investigate the multiplicative subgroup $U_n$ of units in the ring (Propositions~\ref{units} and~\ref{units-general}).
 Section~\ref{xy} comprises a description of the ring of polyfunctions in several variables over $\Z/n\Z$.
 In particular, we give a new formula for the size of this ring (Proposition~\ref{alternative}).

-\subsection{Notational Conventions}
+\subsection{Notational conventions}